octavosystems/BRK_Developer_Package_patches/README.md

+# This is an obsolete repository.
+Please see https://github.com/octavosystems/meta-octavo-osd32mp1 for OpenSTLinux support
 # BRK Developer Package patches
 This repository contains the patches that add support for OSD32MP1-BRK in OpenST Linux Developer Package